Irishtheboy/Work-Readiness-Portfolio-FrancoLukhele/README.md

 ### ✍️ Reflection (STAR)

 **Situation:**
-I attended a virtual career counselling session organized by CPUT’s Career Services.
+During the Work Readiness programme, I completed a self-assessment to evaluate my strengths, interests, and technical capabilities.

 **Task:**
 Explore and clarify career opportunities that align with my game development goals.